Here are the Broadway shows that have been canceled due to COVID-19 outbreaks – Telemundo New York (47)

 “It’s heartbreaking when someone has their heart set on it.
 But certainly getting your money back and seeing something else,” said St. Martin, calling the breakthrough cases “troubling.”

 The cancellations come as parents of vaccinated and unvaccinated children were caught off guard when their family went to see some Broadway shows on Tuesday.
-That was the same day New York City’s latest vaccination requirement for children went into effect, and some were denied entry.
+That was the same day New York City’s latest child immunization requirement went into effect, and some were denied entry.